pyryk/thematic/README.md

-# geoviz-framework
+# Thematic.js

-A framework for visualizing geographical data in the web.
+A library for visualizing geographical data in the web.
 This is created as a result of my [master's thesis](https://github.com/pyryk/thesis).
-Under construction, not suitable for production (or any) use yet.
+Under construction, probably not suitable for production use yet.

 ## License

-geoviz-framework is licensed under the MIT license (see LICENSE.md for further details).
+Thematic.js is licensed under the MIT license (see LICENSE.md for further details).

 ## Contribute

-Use the following to start developing geoviz-framework.
+Use the following to start developing Thematic.js.
 Node.js, npm, ruby and bundler are needed as prerequisites.

 1. Install Gulp: `npm install -g gulp`
 2. Install Sass and Compass: `bundle`
 3. Install npm dependencies: `npm install`
-4. Then, run gulp dev server with `gulp`
+4. Run gulp dev server with `gulp`

 ## Thanks